vinhtrann/jekyllresume/README.md

 ### [Demo Website](https://vinhtrann.github.io/jekyllresume/)

-A simple jekyll setup to host a resume on Github Pages
+A simple jekyll setup to host a markdown resume on Github Pages

 # Prerequisites
 - A resume formatted in markdown